The Realignment Problem: When Right becomes Wrong in LLMs

+While this suppresses non-compliant responses, it offers no positive signal for compliant alternatives.
+Optionally, we extend our framework with an \textbf{oracle-guided correction} for the $\mathcal{D}_{\text{II}}$ set.
+Here, a corrective response $y_c$ is generated (e.g., by a human or a powerful LLM), and the NPO loss is replaced with a DPO loss on the new pair $(y_c, y_w)$.
+In our experiments, we evaluate \trace~using this LLM oracle approach.
+The complete procedure is detailed in Algorithm~\ref{alg:trace}.

-To ensure stability, for samples in the \textbf{Retain} set $\mathcal{D}_{\text{R}}$, we apply a regularization loss that penalizes deviations from the reference model's distribution.
-This is formulated as a forward KL-divergence between the logits distributions of the reference and policy models for the preferred response $y_w$:
+Finally, for samples in the \textbf{Retain} set $\mathcal{D}_{\text{R}}$, we apply a regularization loss to prevent catastrophic forgetting.
+This is formulated as a forward KL-divergence between the logits distributions of $\mathcal{M}_{\text{ref}}$ and $\mathcal{M}_{\theta}$ for the preferred response $y_w$: